SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-first-sharepoint-adaptive-card-extension.md

 When prompted by the generator for which ACE template to use, select **Primary Text Template** for this tutorial.

 At this point, Yeoman installs the required dependencies and scaffolds the solution files.
-This might take a few minutes.
+This might take few minutes.

 ## Step 2 - Serve the ACE in the workbench